BACKGROUND IMAGE: stock.adobe.com

 The benefits of SIEM products make them a necessity

-The benefits of SIEM products enable an organization to get the "big picture" view of its security events throughout the enterprise.
-By bringing together security log data from enterprise security controls, host operating systems, applications and other software components, a SIEM can analyze large volumes of security log data to identify the attacks and compromises hidden within it.
-A SIEM is often able to identify malicious activity that no other single host could identify because the SIEM is the only security control with true enterprise-wide visibility.
+The benefits of SIEM tools enable an organization to get a big-picture view of its security events throughout the enterprise.
+By bringing together security log data from enterprise security controls, host operating systems, applications and other software components, a SIEM tool can analyze large volumes of security log data to identify attacks, security threats and compromises.
+This correlation enables the SIEM tool to identify malicious activity that no other single host could because the SIEM tool is the only security control with true enterprise-wide visibility.

-SIEMs, meanwhile, are used for a few different purposes.
-One of the most common is to streamline reporting for security compliance initiatives -- such as HIPAA, PCI DSS and SOX -- by centralizing the log data and providing built-in support for meeting the reporting requirements of each initiative.
-Another common purpose is to detect incidents that would otherwise not be detected, and when possible, automatically stop attacks that are in progress to limit their damage.
-Finally, SIEMs can also be invaluable in improving the efficiency of incident handling activities, both reducing resource utilization and allowing faster incident responses, which also helps to limit damage.
+Businesses turn to SIEM tools, meanwhile, for a few different purposes.
+One of the most common SIEM benefits is streamlined reporting for security compliance initiatives -- such as HIPAA, PCI DSS and Sarbanes-Oxley -- by centralizing the log data and providing built-in support to meet the reporting requirements of each initiative.

-Today's SIEMs are available in a variety of architectures, including as public cloud-based services, which makes them suitable for use in organizations of all sizes.
-Considering their support for automating compliance reporting, incident detection, and incident handling activities, SIEMs have become a necessity for virtually every organization.
+Today's SIEM tools are available for a variety of architectures, including public cloud-based services, which makes them suitable for use in organizations of all sizes.
+Considering their support for automating compliance reporting, incident detection and incident handling activities, SIEM tools have become a necessity for virtually every organization.